kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 - There should be no duplication of code, instead the relevant shared code parts should be moved to private functions so both phases could execute them, depending on the feature gate.
-- The new phases very lightweight and make use of the private functions.
+- The new phases should be implemented as lightweight as possible and make use of the private functions.
 - The phases `KubeletStartPhase` and `ControlPlaneJoinPhase` should behave as before and run the above introduced private functions.
 - Nothing should be done during the new phases `ControlPlaneJoinEtcdPhase` and `KubeletWaitBootstrapPhase`.
+- Add a description to the new phases which explain their functionality and explicitly mark them as `EXPERIMENTAL`.

 ### Test Plan